Change Started

 If you were a mobile phone user during the early stages of this century, and have dropped your phone inadvertently, chances are, the cover, phone, and battery pack would have come out, and then you had to figure out how to put it back.

-It happened to me many times while using my Nokia and Samsung phones, that was the first time, I saw a Lithium battery.
+It happened to me many times while using my Nokia and Samsung phones, that was the first time, I saw a lithium battery.

 Lithium Battery and the Impact?